Author Guide

 About

 Glennon Doyle is an American author, activist, and founder of Together Rising, a nonprofit that has raised over $25 million for women and families in crisis.
-She is married to US Women's National Soccer Team star Abby Wambach.
-Her writing is defined by radical honesty — about addiction, eating disorders, faith, sexuality, and the performance of perfect womanhood.
-Untamed (2020) became an Oprah Book Club selection and sold millions of copies.
-She hosts the podcast We Can Do Hard Things with Wambach and her sister Amanda Doyle.
+Her three memoirs — Carry On, Warrior (2013), Love Warrior (2016), and Untamed (2020) — form a loosely connected arc chronicling her journey from addiction and bulimia through marriage, divorce, and finally falling in love with US Women's National Soccer Team star Abby Wambach.
+Untamed became an Oprah Book Club selection and sold millions of copies, dominating bestseller lists through 2020 and beyond.
+She hosts the podcast We Can Do Hard Things with Wambach and her sister Amanda Doyle, extending the same confessional philosophy into long-form conversation.

 All Glennon Doyle Books